Brooklyn DA

-Brooklyn DA is a six-part American news documentary series which aired on CBS.
+Brooklyn DA is a six-part American news documentary series that aired on CBS.
 It follows the prosecutors of the Kings County District Attorney's office in Brooklyn, New York.
 The series premiered on May 28, 2013.

 One of the largest district attorney's (DA) offices in the United States, the prosecutors routinely face cases of murder, mobsters, unscrupulous judges, political corruption, and young girls trafficked as sex slaves.
 The series was created by CBS News veteran Patti Aronofsky, and it is produced by the same team who produces 48 Hours.